This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Hugo, just say what’s wrong,” Mother placed her hand on Father’s shoulder.

 “There’s only four Cures in here.
-You know how important it is to take one and it’s my duty to uphold the laws!
+You know how important it is to take one, and it’s my duty to uphold the laws!
 There should be five in here, and there’s four.
 One of you didn’t take it last night!”
-Father growled.
+Father snapped.

 Father smiled in my direction.
 “I know, Sweetheart.
 You know the rules,” he paused.
 “But whoever didn’t take it is in for a load of trouble.
 You know the penalty for not taking it is death, Suzanne!”

 “Yes, I do.
 But it wasn’t your son.
-You know he gets up really early to go to work.
-You also know you marked his vial with an A. It’s right there,” Mother pointed into the bin.
+You know he gets up early to go to work.
+And you marked his vial with an A. It’s right there,” Mother pointed into the bin.